TurkuML/Interaction-Concordance-Index/Experiment/README.md

 ## Simulation study
 1. Run simulation.py to repeat the whole simulation study.
 2. Use the file figures_simulation.R to summarise and visualize the results.

-It would be time demanding to repeat the experiment starting from running all the algorithms to obtain the predictions.
-To make it possible to veirfy our results, the predictions that we had for the real-world data sets are shared in https://seafile.utu.fi/d/894492d8fe1c44dd9dec/.
-After downloading them, it is enough to run the file performance.py and eventually visualize the results as in file figures_real.R.
-Make sure to have run the setup.py file before trying to use the InteractionConcordanceIndex function.

-In addition, the simulation can be fully repeated, as it does not take too much time to be run.
-The values produces by the performance measures are saved for every random seed, and again the results can be summarised and visualized by the R code in file figures_simulation.R.